 – if PicWidthInSamplesL is equal to RefLayerPicWidthInSamplesL and PicHeightInSamplesL is equal to RefLayerPicHeightInSamplesL and the values of ScaledRefLayerLeftOffset, ScaledRefLayerTopOffset, ScaledRefLayerRightOffset and ScaledRefLayerBottomOffset are all equal to 0

-rsPicSample is set equal to rlPicSample,

-When alt_collocated_indication_flag is equal to 1, rsPicMotion is set equal to rlPicMotion.
+rsPic is set equal to rlPic

 – otherwise, rsPic is derived as follows:

+The picture order count of rsPic is set equal to the value of picture order count of rlPic.

+The variable rsSlice is defined as a slice header associated to the rsPic and all coding tree blocks in rsPic are associated to rsSlice.
+The slice_type, num_ref_idx_l0_active_minus1 and num_ref_idx_l1_active_minus1 of rsSlice are set equal to the value of slice_type, num_ref_idx_l0_active_minus1 and num_ref_idx_l1_active_minus1 of the first slice of rlPic, respectively.
+When rsSlice is a P or B slice, for i in the range of 0 to num_ref_idx_l0_active_minus1 of rsSlice, inclusive, reference picture with index i in reference picture list 0 of rsSlice is set equal to reference picture with index i in reference picture list 0 of the first slice of rlPic.
+When rsSlice is a B slice, for i in the range of 0 to num_ref_idx_l1_active_minus1 of rsSlice, inclusive, reference picture with index i in reference picture list 1 of rsSlice is set equal to reference picture with index i in reference picture list 1 of the first slice of rlPic.

+The variable rsPicSample is defined as a group of sample arrays specifying the resampled sample values of rsPic of the luma and chroma components.
+The variable rlPicSample is defined as a group of sample arrays specifying the sample values of rlPic of the luma and chroma components.
 The picture sample resampling process as specified in subclause H.8.1.4.1 is invoked with the sample values of rlPicSample as input, and with the resampled sample values of rsPicSample as output.

-When alt_collocated_indication_flag is equal to 1, the picture motion field resampling process as specified in subclause H.8.1.4.2 is invoked with rlPicMotion as input, and with the resampled motion field of rsPicMotion as output.
+The variable rsPicMotion is defined as a group of variable arrays specifying the resampled motion field of rsPic.
+The variable rlPicMotion is defined as a group of variable arrays specifying the compressed motion field of rlPic.When alt_collocated_indication_flag is equal to 1, the picture motion field resampling process as specified in subclause H.8.1.4.2 is invoked with rlPicMotion as input, and with the resampled motion field of rsPicMotion as output.

 Resampling process of picture sample values